solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ### Overview

 A plugin written in [Chapter 8](/tutorial/08-collector/README.md) already provided us quite useful functionality.
-Yet, when we look at metrics associated with processes there is a lot of metric produced - also for processes which cpu and memory utilization is infinitesimal.
+Yet, when we look at results there is a lot of metric produced, many of which associated with no-essential information (small utilization of cpu and memory by majority of processes).
 We might want to track only processes which resource utilization is above specific threshold.
 Configuration is perfect way to dynamically provide it: in one system administator may be interested in tracking processes which use above 50% of total memory, in other those values may differ.

-In [Overview](/tutorial/06-overview/README.md) we've already mentioned that config will be given as a JSON:
+In [Overview](/tutorial/06-overview/README.md) we've already mentioned that config will be given as a JSON, ie.
 ```json
 {
     "processes": {